-Vulnerability can have many components and is often context-specific.
-As stated, for the purposes of this study, we selected aspects of vulnerability that were more relevant to the three climate futures, the coastal management scenarios, and the Grand Haven community.
-However, in order to have adequate preparation and planning, communities should identify the aspects of vulnerability most relevant to them and their scenarios.
-In identifying aspects of vulnerability related to flooding scenarios, communities may want to consider the following issues and questions.
-We address some of these issues in our analysis.
+Vulnerability is often context-specific and can have many components.
+For the purpose of this study, we selected aspects of vulnerability that were more relevant to the three climate futures, the coastal management scenarios, and the Grand Haven community.
+However, to have adequate preparation and planning, communities should identify the aspects of vulnerability most relevant to them and their scenarios.
+In identifying aspects of vulnerability related to flooding scenarios, communities may want to consider the following issues and questions:

-- Climate models suggest Michigan communities can expect more frequent storms of increasing severity in the decades ahead.
+- Climate models suggest Michigan communities can expect more frequent and more intense storms in the decades ahead.
 The total amount of rainfall per year is also likely to increase.
-However, climate models suggest the precipitation will be more concentrated in the winter, spring, and fall seasons and there will be more localized, intense storms at almost any time of year.
+However, models suggest precipitation will be more concentrated in the winter, spring, and fall seasons and there will be more localized, intense storms at almost any time of year.
 The potential for substantially larger rain events raises concerns over the potential for harm to human health and damage to buildings and infrastructure.

 - In assessing vulnerability, local officials can evaluate potential exposures as well as sensitivity to flooding.
 Buildings, roads, bridges, sewer lines and other infrastructure located in a flood zone are exposed to greater risks.
 Where flowing floodwaters have the greatest energy, structures may be undercut, collapsed or moved, and soils will erode.
 Even areas outside of an identified floodplain are subject to flooding from heavy downpours.
 Where the soils have low permeability and physical drainage is inadequate, water will accumulate and cause ponding during large storm events.